ShivamChourey/Image_Comparison_Metrics/README.md

 This python program takes three directories as inputs:
 1. Dir-1 : contains original gaze-map image
 2. Dir-2 : contains predicted gaze-map images
-3. OuputDir : results should be generated here
+3. OuputDir : text files with result generated here

+To run the file use following command: python image_compare.py --dir1=<path of dir1> --dir2=<path of dir2> --outputdir=<path of output dir>

 **Important**
 1. The restriction is that both the directories must contain equal number of files.